mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 To use the GitLab endpoint for Maven packages, choose an option:

+- **Project-level**: To publish Maven packages to a project, use a project-level endpoint.
-- **Project-level**: Use when you have few Maven packages and they are not in the same GitLab group.
+  To install Maven packages, use a project-level endpoint when you have few Maven packages and they are not in the same GitLab group.
-- **Group-level**: Use when you have many Maven packages in the same GitLab group.
+- **Group-level**: Use a group-level endpoint when you want to install packages from many different projects in the same GitLab group.
-- **Instance-level**: Use when you have many Maven packages in different GitLab groups or in their own namespace.
+- **Instance-level**: Use an instance-level endpoint when you want to install many packages from different GitLab groups or in their own namespace.

 The option you choose determines the settings you add to your `pom.xml` file.